Independent State of Croatia

-The Independent State of Croatia (Nezavisna Država Hrvatska, NDH) was a World War II–era quasi-protectorate of Fascist Italy (1941–1943) and puppet state of Nazi Germany (1941–1945).
-It was established in parts of occupied Yugoslavia on 10 April 1941, after the invasion by the Axis powers.
-Its territory consisted mostly of modern-day Croatia and Bosnia and Herzegovina, as well as some parts of modern-day Serbia and Slovenia, but also excluded many Croat-populated areas in Dalmatia (until late 1943), Istria, and Međimurje regions (which today are part of Croatia).
+The Independent State of Croatia (Nezavisna Država Hrvatska, NDH) was a World War II–era quasi-state.
+It was a protectorate of Fascist Italy from 1941 to 1943, and a puppet state of Nazi Germany from 1941 to 1945.
+It was established in parts of occupied Yugoslavia on 10 April 1941, after the invasion of the country by the Axis powers.
+Its territory consisted mostly of modern-day Croatia and Bosnia and Herzegovina, as well as some parts of modern-day Serbia and Slovenia, but also excluded many Croat-populated areas in Dalmatia, Istria, and Međimurje.

-During its entire existence, the NDH was governed as a one-party state by the fascist Ustaše organization.
-The Ustaše was led by its Poglavnik, Ante Pavelić.
+During its entire existence, the NDH was governed as a one-party state by the fascist Ustaše organization under its Poglavnik, Ante Pavelić.
 The regime targeted Serbs, Jews and Roma as part of a large-scale campaign of genocide, as well as anti-fascist or dissident Croats and Bosnian Muslims.
-According to Stanley G. Payne, "crimes in the NDH were proportionately surpassed only by Nazi Germany, the Khmer Rouge in Cambodia and several of the extremely genocidal African regimes."
-In the territory controlled by the NDH, between 1941 and 1945, there existed 22 concentration camps.
-The largest camp was Jasenovac.
-Two camps, Jastrebarsko and Sisak, held only children.
+The NDH was considered Germany's closest regional ally with strong ideological alignment.
+Out of the 22 concentration camps in NDH-controlled territory, Jasenovac was the largest while Jastrebarsko and Sisak held only children.